Do You Need Business Income Insurance?

 What expenses will the policy cover?

-Business income insurance policies vary, but in the multifamily affordable housing industry, these policies commonly cover lost revenue from rents so that you can pay your ordinary expenses like mortgage, loans, or taxes.
+Business income insurance policies vary, but in the multifamily affordable housing industry, these policies commonly cover lost revenue from rent so that you can pay your ordinary expenses like mortgage, loans, or taxes.
 Payroll is also an option but isn’t standard in most policies.

 For how long?